 A trigger or stored procedure that posts an event is sometimes called an event alerter.
 For example, the following isql script creates a trigger that posts an event to the event manager whenever any application inserts data in a table:

 '''

-CREATE TRIGGER POST NEW ORDER FOR SALES
+CREATE TRIGGER POST_NEW_ORDER FOR SALES

 ACTIVE

 AFTER INSERT

 POSITION 0

-AS

-BEGIN

-POST EVENT 'new order';

-END;
+POST_EVENT 'new_order';

+END ;

 '''

 Event names have no character size restrictions.